jakesteinberg/jakesteinberg.github.io/index.md

   image: /assets/images/stunner_landmanalauger.jpg
 ---

 Hello!
+I'm a research scientist at N.O.A.A.'s Geophysical Fluid Dynamics Laboratory (GFDL).
+At GFDL I am focused on building an improved understanding of coastal sea level variability.
+Using both observations and state-of-the-art ocean/climate models, I am working to identify mechanistic links between the open ocean and the coast relating to changes in ocean circulation and heat content.
+My approach is based on experiences gained as an observational physical oceangrapher studying mesoscale eddy energy cycles and vertical structure.

-I am a postdoctoral investigator at [Woods Hole Oceanographic Institution](https://www.whoi.edu) where my research as a physical oceanographer employs observations made by satellites, ships, moorings, floats, and autonomous underwater vehicles.
-My research interests include mesoscale eddy turbulence, eddy vertical structure, and relationships between sea surface height, ocean bottom pressure, and interior flows. [curriculum vitae][1]
+Prior to starting this position, I was a postdoctoral investigator at [Woods Hole Oceanographic Institution](https://www.whoi.edu) where my research employed observations collected by satellites, ships, moorings, floats, and autonomous underwater vehicles.
+Past and present research interests include mesoscale eddy turbulence, eddy vertical structure, and relationships among sea surface height, ocean bottom pressure (manometric sea level), steric sea level, and interior flows. [curriculum vitae][1]

 [1]: /assets/documents/Steinberg_CV_2022_11_23.pdf

-At WHOI I'm a team member on two projects:
+At WHOI I was a team member on two projects:
 * [Ocean Transport and Eddy Energy Climate Process Team](https://ocean-eddy-cpt.github.io)
     + goal: use observations to improve climate model mesoscale eddy parameterizations
 * [NASA Ocean Surface Topography from Space](https://sealevel.jpl.nasa.gov/documents/1688/?list=projects)